 The Henry Mayer Book Prize for Australian Politics is awarded biennially.
-This award is now offered again in 2019.
+This award will be offered again in 2021.

 This prize is offered biennially by the Australian Political Studies Association for the best book on Australian politics (including political history) published during the previous two years.
 It is funded by income generated by the APSA endowment established, in 2009, by the Henry Mayer Trust.